 From 2016-2018, I helped build one of the most diverse coalitions that helped create and win the groundbreaking Portland Clean Energy Fund initiative.
 The Fund will raise on the order of $50 million each year for renewable energy projects, energy efficiency and training for good wage careers, prioritizing low-income communities and communities of color.

-This year, I’ve been focused on working with grassroots groups across the state to organize an Oregon Green New Deal statewide listening tour.
-This will build a bold collective vision, culminating in an Oregon Green New Deal policy platform that we plan to advance in 2021.
+In 2020, I focused on working with grassroots groups across the state to organize an Oregon Green New Deal statewide listening tour.
+This sowed the seeds for a bold collective vision, culminating in the Oregon Clean Energy Opportunity bills that were successfully passed in 2021, including the country’s most ambitious 100% clean energy standard.

 For me, being an organizer has been about listening to community members and organizing together to take action on issues aligned with our collective core values.
-As a mother now, I think about the world that my daughter will inherit when she graduates high school, and I am running to ensure that she and all the children and people of our district and state have the rights, resources, and recognition that they need to thrive.
+As a mother now, I think about the world that my daughter will inherit when she graduates high school, and I will continue serving in the state legislature to ensure that she and all the children and people of our district and state have the rights, resources, and recognition that they need to thrive.